LcodeM/fresh_patch_v2/README.md

 ![Colour scheme](https://github.com/LcodeM/fresh_patch_v2/blob/main/documentation/Fresh%20Patch%20colour%20palette.png)

-The colours for this project were generated using coolors, inspired by the London Image Institute (see Credits and Technologies sections of this file).
+The colour scheme for this project was generated using [Coolors](https://coolors.co/), inspired by the London Image Institute (see Credits and Technologies sections of this file).

 According to the London Image Institute, the colour green symbolises growth, fertility, survival and health - fitting to the subject of gardening as these are all things directly related to plants.
 The colour brown similarly is associated with resilience and the earth.
 Both of these colours also have a visual association with grass, soil and vegetables generally, making them a sure fit for this project.